immarisabel/lingo-wordgame/README.md

 - [ ] when repeating the game, the same word is always chosen.

 ### DEC 4, 2020
-- [ ] won't repeat game after it ends, again.
+- [x] won't repeat game after it ends, again.
+[10 DEC]

 ### DEC 5, 2020
 - *spent most day trying to fix the restart loop without success...*

 - [x] levels were backwards :sweat_smile: [DEC 5]
 - [ ] replace end booleans with actual strings

+### DEC 10, 2020
+- :pencil2: *I managed to run the restart game loop!
+It was simple...
+I was just ignoring converting the answer into Boolean!
+Now I still need to fix the random word to actually reset.*

 # planned implementation
 - [ ] be able to play as many times as you wish